RajkumarReddy021/Terraform/Terraform.md

+# A: Apple
+1. Type: Fruit
+2. Location: On Earth
+3. Best to Eat: Fresh

 # Terraform: automatically aws resource creation opensource tool /it can work with multiple cloud paltforms
 	 uses its own language
 	 iac : infrastrucutre as a code.